paboyle/Grid/documentation/GridXcode/readme.md

     $GridPkg/include
     $GridPre/lime-1.3.2/include

-**Note: the easiest way to set this value is to put it all on one line, space separated, and edit the text to the right of `Debug`**, i.e.:
+**Note: the easiest way to set this value is to put it all on one line, space separated, and edit the text to the right of `HEADER_SEARCH_PATHS`**, i.e.:

-    $Grid/build_$GridDebug/Grid $Grid $GridPre/openmpi-3.1.3/include $GridPkg/include $GridPre/lime-1.3.2/include

-Similarly, set the **Release** HEADER_SEARCH_PATHS to exactly the same settings, replacing `debug` in the first entry with `release`, e.g.:

-    $Grid/build_$GridRelease/Grid $Grid $GridPre/openmpi-3.1.3/include $GridPkg/include $GridPre/lime-1.3.2/include
+    $Grid/build$(CONFIGURATION)/Grid $Grid $Grid/Grid $GridPre/openmpi-3.1.3/include $GridPkg/include $GridPre/lime-1.3.2/include

 #### LIBRARY_SEARCH_PATHS

-Obtain a list of library locations required by Grid by running the following from your Grid build directory:
+Obtain a list of library locations required by Grid by running the following from your Grid build directory (again, choose an MPI configuration if you built one, e.g. `MPIDebug`):

     ./grid-config --ldflags